crazyboycjr/apache-drill-tpch-experiments/README.md

 ### Run Benchmark on single node
 Here we let `dfs`(Apache drill's storage plugin) to choose local filesystem as data source.

-In drill-conf shell, we can use grammar `!run <path>` to run a sql script, so just type
+In drill-conf shell, we can use grammar `!run <path>` to run a SQL script, so just type
 ```
 0: jdbc:drill:> !run /tpch_create_table.sql
 ```
 to create tables and import the data located in `/tpch-data/`.
-The script will use `dfs.tmp` as database because it is writable in default.
+The script will use `dfs.tmp` as database because it is writable by default.

-To run the benchmark query,
+To run the TPC-H benchmark query,
 ```
 0: jdbc:drill:> !run /tpch-queries/01.q
 1/2          use dfs.tmp;